Daniella Pineda: Personal life and activism

-Pineda was adopted by her aunt and uncle at age 16, and her biological parents are "not really in the picture", according to her.
+Pineda was adopted by her aunt and uncle at age 16; she has said that her biological parents are "not really in the picture".

-She has pushed for greater recognition of Mexican actors, saying that they are "often relegated to obscurity" in scripts and casting, and that Latin America is underrepresented overall.
-She has also complained about being told by casting directors that she does not look or seem Mexican enough, despite being of Mexican heritage.
+She has pushed for greater recognition of Mexican actors, saying that they are "often relegated to obscurity" in scripts and casting, and that Latin America is underrepresented in general.
+She has also spoken out about being told by casting directors that she does not look or seem "Mexican enough", despite being of Mexican heritage.

+In January 2025, Pineda's home in Altadena, California was destroyed by the Eaton Fire; the only things she was able to save were her dog and a laptop computer.